Consensys/orchestrate/README.md

 ```

 It will start a worker on port `8081` and it will connect to the envelope store running on port `8080`.
+## High Level Architecture

+**1. Catch transaction Receipts**

+Tx-Listener listen to chains and retrieve transactions receipts as they are mined.

+**2. Load Transaction Envelope**

+Each time it sees a new receipt, Tx-Listener interrogates *API-Context-Store* in order to possibly retrieve an `Envelope` associated to the transaction and reconstitute it.